telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 	`= ResolveUrl("~/Images/Logo.jpg")`

 1. When any __public static__ (__Public Shared__ in VB.NET) method reside in a loaded assembly.
-In this case they can be invoked from an expression by their fully qualified name, including the full namespace and the name of the type they belong to, and specifying the necessary parameters in the braces:
+In this case, they can be invoked from an expression by their fully qualified name, including the full namespace and the name of the type they belong to, and specifying the necessary parameters in the braces:

 	__Invoking a User Function from loaded assembly__